lullcant/Voxel2Hemodynamic/README.md

 This is the repo of the paper Voxel2Hemodynamics: An End-to-end Deep Learning Method for Predicting Coronary Artery Hemodynamics.
 # Content
 This repo contains an end to end framework to get the hemodynamics prediction of coronary artery given a dcm image.
 First we generate pointcloud data from dcm and then use pointnet++ to predict the hemodynamics.
-The evaluation code is provided, and the training code will be updated soon.
+Here are only part of the code for the paper and this repo is still being updated.
 # Setup
 ```
 cd Voxel2Hemodynamics